eferbe01/eferbe01.github.com/README.txt

-This is my User PAge with a link to my resume and bio.
+This is my User Page with a link to my resume and bio.
+I was able to complete this entire assignment.
+It took me approximately 4-5 hours.
+I used 3 different css files.
+The resume has two files, one for mobile and one for larger screens, specifically my macbook's resolution.
+The changes between the two files are very slim, but mainly just make the resume take up more of the screen on the mobile site.
+The 3rd css file is for the main page and bio page.